safebets-support/safebets-support.github.io/index.md

 7. Contact Us
 If you have any questions or concerns about this Privacy Policy or your data, please contact us at: safebets.help@gmail.com.

+No Real Money: This app is for entertainment purposes only, involves no real money wagering, and has no real-money payouts.

+No Guarantee of Winning: The app's outcomes are for fun and do not guarantee success in real-world betting.